Relational algebra: Introduction

 A relation also has a unique tuple called the header which gives each column a unique name or attribute inside the relation.
 Attributes are used in projections and selections.

 Set operators

 The relational algebra uses set union, set difference, and Cartesian product from set theory, and adds additional constraints to these operators to create new ones.

 For set union and set difference, the two relations involved must be union-compatible—that is, the two relations must have the same set of attributes.
 Because set intersection is defined in terms of set union and set difference, the two relations involved in set intersection must also be union-compatible.

-For the Cartesian product to be defined, the two relations involved must have disjoint headers—that is, they must not have a common attribute name.
+For the Cartesian product to be defined, the two relations involved must have disjoint headers (i.e. they must not have a common attribute name).